storesafe/cordova-sqlite-storage/README.md

 ## Status

 - This version uses a `before_plugin_install` hook to install sqlite3 library dependencies from `cordova-sqlite-storage-dependencies` via npm.
 - A recent version of the Cordova CLI (such as `6.1.1`) is recommended.
-Cordova versions older than `6.0.0` are not supported by this project.
+Cordova versions older than `6.0.0` are missing the `cordova-ios@4.0.0` security fixes.
 Use of other systems such as PhoneGap CLI, PhoneGap Build, or plugman is not tested and no longer supported.
 - The iOS database location is now mandatory, as documented below.
 - SQLite version `3.8.10.2` is supported for all supported platforms Android/iOS/Windows.
 - This version supports the use of two (2) possible Android sqlite database implementations: